Chapter 9 – The Plan

 Her lips tighten.
 "I'm doing you a favour, here, girl - "

 "Drop the condescending attitude," I drawl nonchalantly, scratching at the table with my index fingernail.
-"It doesn't make your face look any better."
-I shouldn't be riling her up, but the way she keeps calling me 'girl' is grating on my last nerves.
+"It doesn't make me any more inclined to listen to you."

 "Christ," I mock, "I'll be nice to you if you're nice to me, girl."